 - Payments needs to likely be received by the borrower for the first three years.

 - Needs to be stated on divorce decree, legal written separation agreement, court order, voluntary written agreement.

 How Underwriters Qualify Income: Commission Income

-Borrower must provide copies of signed tax returns for the previous two years and the most recent paystub.
+- Mortgage borrowers needs to provide copies of signed income tax returns for the previous two years and most recent paycheck stubs.

-Commission income showing a decrease from one year to the next requires significant compensating factors in order to use the income.
+- If the commission income shows a decrease from one year to the next and/or previous year, there needs to be good compensating factors in order to be able to use the income.

 Borrower Employed By Family Member

 There are cases where mortgage borrowers work for family members.

 - Mortgage underwriters will thoroughly review the relationship between the borrowers and the employer who is the family member.

 - The borrower cannot have more than 25% ownership interest in the business.